ibexa/documentation-developer/docs/guide/siteaccess.md

     ```

     !!! caution

-        Page Builder works only with SiteAccesses in the same domain.
-        It is not possible to display in the Page Builder SiteAccesses configured for a different domain.
+        To be able to display in the Page Builder SiteAccesses configured for a different domain, session needs to be shared between the adminstration SiteAccesses and the displayed siteaccess.
+For example:

+        ```yaml
+        ezpublish:
+            # ...
+            siteaccess:
+                match:
+                    Map\Host:
+                        foo.example.com: siteaccess_foo
+                        bar.example.com: siteaccess_bar
+                        cms.exmmple.com: admin
+            # ...
+            system:
+                siteaccess_foo:
+                    session:
+                        name: eZSESSID
+                        cookie_domain: example.com
+                siteaccess_bar:
+                    session:
+                        name: eZSESSID
+                        cookie_domain: example.com
+                admin_group:
+                    session:
+                        name: eZSESSID
+                        cookie_domain: example.com

+        ```

+        This implies that domain of adminstration SiteAccesses and the displayed siteaccess need to have a common suffix e.g. example.com

 ### Settings per SiteAccess